Frances (film): Production

+Development

-The film was developed by the team who had made The Elephant Man, writers Eric Bergren and Christopher De Vore, and producer Jonathan Sanger and Mel Brooks.
+Brooks developed the team with collaborators on whom he made The Elephant Man, writers Eric Bergren and Christopher De Vore, and producer Jonathan Sanger.
+Sanger said there were similarities between Farmer and John Merrick.
+"With Frances it is rebellious spirit and outspokenness heightened by intelligence and beauty which eventually handicap her."

 Brooks was keen for David Lynch, who had directed The Elephant Man, to direct.
 However, Lynch had signed an agreement with Universal.
 Sanger then suggested Graeme Clifford, who was well established as an editor, notably having made several films with Robert Altman.
-"He's very bright and completely in love with the story," said Brooks.
+"He's very bright and completely in love with the story", said Brooks.

-The script was based upon William Arnold's Shadowland, a fictional biography of Farmer.
-In pre-production, the producers reneged on their option to use the book as source material.
-Arnold filed an unsuccessful copyright infringement lawsuit but many of his fictional elements were incorporated into the final film.

 On the commentary of the DVD release, director Clifford stated, "We didn't want to nickel and dime people to death with facts."
-Mel Brooks was executive producer of the film, but intentionally received no credit for his participation as his name had been attributed to parodies or crude comedies.
+Mel Brooks was executive producer of the film, but as with The Elephant Man, Brooks intentionally received no credit for his participation as his name had been attributed to parodies or crude comedies.

-The filmmakers struggled to gain finance until EMI Films stepped in.
+The filmmakers struggled to gain finance until Britain's EMI Films - who had backed The Elephant Man - stepped in.
+Barry Spikings was head of production for EMI.

 Casting

 Many actresses were considered candidates for the role of Frances Farmer including Anne Archer, Susan Blakely, Blythe Danner, Susan Dey, Patty Duke, Mia Farrow, Sally Field, Jane Fonda, Goldie Hawn, Diane Keaton, Liza Minnelli, Susan Sarandon, Cybill Shepherd, Sissy Spacek, Meryl Streep, Natalie Wood and Tuesday Weld.
 Faye Dunaway turned it down.

-"This is a role every actress waits all her life for," said Hawn.
+"This is a role every actress waits all her life for", said Hawn.
+Susan Blakely went on to portray Farmer in the 1983 CBS television film Will There Really Be a Morning? which was released in February 1983 not long after Frances was released to cinemas.

 Jessica Lange had wanted to play the role since reading Farmer's memoirs in the late 1970s.
 She tried to interest Bob Rafelson and Bob Fosse to make the film but neither was interested.
 Then she says Clifford called her directly offering the role.
 (Clifford had edited Lange in The Postman Always Rings Twice.)

-"She was very high-strung and had overpowering elements in her personality of self-destruction, but she was a real warrior," said Lange.
+"She was very high-strung and had overpowering elements in her personality of self-destruction, but she was a real warrior", said Lange.
 "It was misguided heroics."

+The role of her mother was played by Kim Stanley making her first film in eighteen years.
+It was the fourth film appearance from Sam Shepherd.

+Shooting

-"I began to identify with Frances Farmer's anger," said Lange.
+"I began to identify with Frances Farmer's anger", said Lange.
 "She would release it no matter what the consequences were."

-Susan Blakely went on to portray Farmer in the 1983 CBS television film Will There Really Be a Morning?
+Lange found the nude scene of Farmer's arrest with policemen breaking into the Knickerbocker Hotel frustrating and demanding; there was a problem with the bathroom door which stuck each time the actors playing cops on the other side tried to get it open.
+The entire scene, lasting no more than three minutes of film time, took four days to shoot.
+Lange was "disgusted" and felt "used, abused, and manipulated", as was Frances herself.